dmschulman/dmschulman.github.io/about/bookmarks.md

 {{ site.data.bookmarks.bookmarks | group_by: 'cat1' }}

-{% for category in site.data.bookmarks.bookmarks %}
+{% for category in site.data.bookmarks.bookmarks | group_by: 'cat1' %}
 {{ category.name }}
 {% endfor %}